lambdaclass/concrete/ROADMAP.md

      the known hole, freeze the existing violation baseline, reject new public aggregate-ref APIs, and keep a positive case showing bare scalar `-> &T` is not the banned shape.
+   - 8a1.
+Implement the returned-reference provenance transition after `docs/CALLABLE_VALUES_AND_CAPABILITIES.md` lands.
+Migrate collection accessors away from `Option<&T>` / `Option<&mut T>` as a safe public borrowed-return shape: partial borrowed access must become scalar `&T from(self)` / `&mut T from(self)` with an explicit `#[requires(...)]` precondition, or an owned/copying checked API that returns `Option<T>` / a value-level result.
+The compiler must reject refs nested inside `Option`, `Result`, structs, arrays, containers, callback contexts, and aliases at public safe boundaries; it must freeze the owner while a scalar `from` ref lives; and `scripts/tests/check_returned_ref_provenance.sh` must flip from known-hole reproduction to expected-reject.
    - 8b.
 Design arena/index safety before any arena-backed structure becomes a flagship or stable stdlib API.
 Array-backed linked structures use indices, and a stale index into a removed/reused slot is a logic-level dangling